ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 clients to specify the `constraints` and `or-constraints` tests to better filter the result.

-However, the current defined syntax is too simple and can only be used to test the scalar cost value.
-For more complex cost types, like the `array` mode defined in this document, it does not work well.
-It will be helpful to propose more general constraint tests to better perform the query.
+However, the current syntax can only be used to test scalar cost types, and cannot easily express constraints on complex cost types, e.g., the Path Vector cost type defined in this document.

-In practice, it is too complex to customize a language for the general-purpose boolean tests, and can be a duplicated work.
-So it may be a good idea to integrate some already defined and widely used query languages (or their subset) to solve this problem.
-The candidates can be XQuery and JSONiq.
+In practice, developing a language for general-purpose boolean tests can be complex and is likely to be a duplicated work.
+Thus, it is worth looking into the direction of integrating existing well-developed query languages, e.g., XQuery and JSONiq, or their subset with ALTO.

+Filtering the Path Vector results or developing a more sophisticated filtering mechanism is beyond the scope of this document.

 ## General Multipart Resources Query ##